AusDM24WebSupport/AusDM24WebSupport.github.io/pages/Call for Doctoral Consortium.md

 ::: link

-The submission Link is not available now.
+The Submission Link is [HERE](https://easychair.org/conferences/?conf=ausdm24).

+Or copy this to your browser: https://easychair.org/conferences/?conf=ausdm24

 :::